OkMoroz/react_product-categories-practice-Public-template/README.md

 ## Instructions

 - Fork, clone, and run `npm i`
-- fix the DEMO LINK below (use your GitHub username and the repo name)
+- fix the DEMO LINK below (use your GitHub username and the repo name)s
   - [DEMO LINK](https://OkMoroz.github.io/react_product-categories-practice-Public-template)
 - implement tasks one by one (You can do it in the `App.jsx`)
 - `commit`, `push`, and `deploy` after each task